SVG Tutorial

 The close command “completes the loop” and connects the current location of the path to the origin of the path.
 This is useful when drawing shapes that are given a fill color.

-The path element is core to the SVG specification and complicated.
+The path element is core to the SVG specification and is complicated.
 See the MDN paths for more information.

 Tree Structure

 SVG Documents form a tree-like structure because the language is based on XML.
-Each element contains zero or more child elements placed within the opening and closing tag of the element.
+Each element contains zero or more child elements placed within the opening and closing tags of the element.
 Take for example the simple SVG below.

 <svg width="300" height="200">